 Political reporter Jack Sharpe is logging time at the tail end of a disappointing career — jaded about politics and stung by personal hard knocks.
 But after an odd election result in the Ohio Congressional district he covers, Sharpe stumbles across irregularities that spur him to dig deeper.

 Join David Pepper as he discusses his novel, The People's House.

 Jessica Strawser, Editorial Director of Writer's Digest, will discuss her stunning debut novel, Almost Missed You.
 Violet and Finn Welsh are on vacation in Florida with their three-year-old son, Bear, when Finn suddenly disappears, taking Bear with him.
 Violet is suddenly in her own worst nightmare, and faced with the knowledge that the man she's shared her life with, she never really knew at all.

 Join authors Mary Newman and Constance Kirker @ the Anderson library for a culinary adventure in the history of eating flowers all over the world.
 Authors will be available for a book signing and purchasing after event.
 Adults only.
-Registration is recommended.
+Registration is required.

 Mt.
 Healthy native Tracy Lawson will visit the Mt.
 Healthy Branch